Long-term side effects of penile cancer treatment

 A man can help his partner reach orgasm by caressing the genitals, by oral sex, or by stimulation with a sexual aid such as a vibrator.
 The activity some couples enjoy after total penectomy can give hope to those coping with fewer changes in their sex lives.

-After total penectomy, surgical reconstruction of the penis may be possible in some cases.
+After total penectomy, surgical reconstruction of the penis might be possible in some cases.
 If you are interested in this, ask your doctor if this might be an option for you.